c3lang/c3c/README.md

 Design work is still being done in the design draft here: https://c3lang.github.io/c3docs/.
 If you have any suggestions, send a mail to [christoffer@aegik.com](mailto:christoffer@aegik.com), [file an issue] (https://github.com/c3lang/c3c/issues) or discuss
 C3 on its dedicated Discord: https://discord.gg/qN76R87

+The compiler should compile on Linux and MacOS, but needs some development love to work on Windows.
+Also, parts of the code is still rough and needs to be made solid.

 #### Todo / done